ShwetaRaje23/Microevents/README.md

 How To Set Up This Project
 ===========

-1. Navigate to your Webserver Folder:
+1. Navigate to your Webserver Folder and Use Cmc+I to give yourself Read/Write permission for the folder:
 On the Mac -- Library/WebServer/Documents/

 2. Unzip and put the Sencha Touch Framework file you downloaded here (http://www.sencha.com/products/touch/).
 Also install Sencha Cmd (if you haven't already).